 - Uterine scrying or other psychic services (in other words, "When will my period come?"
 "Am I pregnant?"
 "What is my boyfriend/girlfriend thinking?"
 For help with those, see: Waiting, in the case of waiting for a period.
 Or a home or clinical pregnancy test, to find out if you are pregnant.
 Or, your boyfriend or girlfriend, to find out what they are thinking, feeling or wanting, by asking them those things.

 - Issues exclusive to, or those which predominantly impact, those over 30, such as sex in long-term marriages, sex and aging, or post-menopausal issues.
 For help with those, see: Your general or sexual healthcare provider, your local library or bookstore, or a sex-positive sex toy store.
-For extra online support, you can check out sex-positive stores which include educational content or assistance, like Good Vibrations, Babeland or Early 2 Bed; or adult sexuality education; or research centers like the CSPH or the Kinsey Institute.
+For extra online support, you can check out sex-positive stores which include educational content or assistance, like Good Vibrations, Babeland or Early 2 Bed; or adult sexuality education; or research centers like SHIP or the Kinsey Institute.
 For those seeking help with sex and sexuality issues over 50, see the AARP's excellent sexuality section.

 - Any issues you may have at other websites, such as bullying or harassment, issues of differing information, lack of service, etc. For help with those, see: Those other websites.
-Look for a contact from at the website to contact an administrator, owner or moderator.
+Look for a contact form at the website to contact an administrator, owner or moderator.